hustf/GeoNorge.jl/README.md

     •  radius: A distance threshold within which a name must fall to be considered relevant.

+    • online: If false, avoids requesting names from online API.

     •  'accept': Acceptable name object types from '/punkt'.
 To find schema 'accept' values: get_stadnamn_data("/navneobjekttyper", Dict{Symbol, Any}()).
 The schema is incomplete.

     •  'locmarker': Prefix for names taken from Stadnamn.csv. '' means no prefix.